malariagen/intake/README.md

-# intake
+# Intake data catalogs for MalariaGEN

-Intake data catalogs for MalariaGEN.
+This repository hosts intake data catalogs for accessing data resources published by MalariaGEN.